-To estimate the impact of the combined microphysical uncertainty we first focus on 9-member microphysics (MP) sub-ensembles subsampled from the entire 180-member ensemble.
-The relative differences in 24-hour accumulated area-averaged precipitation forecast of all 180 ensemble members to their combined MP sub-ensemble mean are shown in Fig. 3 for a synoptically weak and a strong forcing case to contrast the flow-dependent behaviour.
-Every dot represents the precipitation difference of a single ICON-D2 forecast to its sub-ensemble mean.
-Since there are 20 different MP sub-ensembles composed of nine microphysically perturbed members (colour coded as in Fig. 1a) the 180 dots illustrate the overall variability.
+To estimate the impact of the combined microphysical uncertainty we first focus on nine-member microphysics (MP) sub-ensembles sub-sampled from the entire 180-member ensemble.
+The relative differences in 24 h accumulated areaaveraged precipitation forecast of all 180 ensemble members to their combined MP sub-ensemble mean are shown in Fig. 3 for a synoptically weak and a strong forcing case to contrast the flow-dependent behaviour.
+Every dot represents the precipitation difference in a single ICON-D2 forecast to its sub-ensemble mean.
+Since there are 20 different MP sub-ensembles composed of nine microphysically perturbed members (colour coded as in Fig. 1a), the 180 dots illustrate the overall variability.
 Apparently the impact of microphysical uncertainty is larger during weakly forced conditions, and there is surprisingly high variability between the different MP sub-ensembles, in particular during weak control.
-The largest and smallest range of precipitation differences amounts to 48% (+23% to -25%) and 11% (+7% to -4%), respectively (compare members 8 and 9 in Fig. 3a).
-During strong synoptic control the differences amount to 16% (+9% to -7%) and 4% (+2% to -2%), respectively (compare member 2 and 18 in Fig. 3b).
+The largest and smallest range of precipitation differences amounts to 48 % (+23 % to -25 %) and 11 % (+7 % to -4 %), respectively (compare members eight and nine in Fig. 3a).
+During strong synoptic control the differences amount to 16 % (+9 % to -7 %) and 4 % (+2 % to -2 %), respectively (compare members 2 and 18 in Fig. 3b).

 Furthermore, it is possible to assess the different microphysical impact on precipitation.
-The average precipitation differences caused by MP perturbations are displayed by coloured lines in Fig. 3, for instance, experiment nu8m (narrow CDSD and maritime CCN content, dark blue) exhibits the largest precipitation deviations in both regimes.
+The average precipitation differences caused by MP perturbations are displayed by coloured lines in Fig. 3; for instance, experiment nu8m (narrow CDSD and maritime CCN content; dark blue) exhibits the largest precipitation deviations in both regimes.
 More generally, experiments with maritime aerosol load (low CCN content, blue) show an increase in precipitation, while the experiments with high CCN concentrations (polluted, red) show a decrease.
 Increasing the CCN concentration from maritime (nu8m) to polluted conditions with narrow CDSD shape (nu8p) amplifies average precipitation differences to +11% and -14% in the weak forcing case, respectively (+5% to -4% in the strong forcing case).
-A comparison between the lines having the same colours but different darkness shows that the shape parameter of CDSD also exhibits a systematic impact in the weak forcing situation (e.g. light red (nu0p) and dark red (nu8p) line in Fig. 3a), whereas a CDSD's impact is hardly seen in the strong forcing situation.
+A comparison between the lines having the same colours but a different darkness shows that the shape parameter of the CDSD also exhibits a systematic impact in the weak forcing situation (e.g. light red (nu0p) and dark red (nu8p) lines in Fig. 3a), whereas a CDSD's impact is hardly seen in the strong forcing situation.
 Narrower CDSD distributions give less precipitation, particularly during polluted conditions (nu8p, dark red).
-The larger sensitivity to CDSD during weak synoptic control and a systematic decrease of precipitation with increasing shape parameters
+The larger sensitivity to CDSD during weak synoptic control and a systematic decrease in precipitation with increasing shape parameters are consistent with Barthlott et al. (2022a, b).
+During strong synoptic control the average relative difference is governed by the CCN concentration (Fig. 3b).